Performance Tuning of the Openflow Connector for Kafka

 Partition count

 More partitions allow for higher parallelism but require careful coordination with consumer configuration.
+Excessive partitions can cause several issues: increased memory usage, slower leader elections during failures, and significant metadata management overhead on brokers.

 Compression